macahmed1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#0-Print Hello World
+#0-Prints Hello World
 #1-script that displays a confused smiley
 #2-Script to display the content of the /etc/passwd file.
-#3-Display the content of /etc/passwd and /etc/hosts
+#3-Displays the content of /etc/passwd and /etc/hosts
+#4-Displays the last 10 lines of /etc/passwd